BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/02_1_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 https://www.linode.com
 ```

-If you prefer, the following referral code will give you about a month worse of free usage, great for learning Bitcoin:
+If you prefer, the following referral code will give you about a months worth of free usage, great for learning Bitcoin:

 ```
 https://www.linode.com/?r=23211828bc517e2cb36e0ca81b91cc8c0e1b2d96